 I could see peace instead of this.

-The funny thing was, I’d gone into the whole situation in a good place.
-What I mean by that is that I was crazy and frazzled place but I was willing.
-I wasn’t going into it alone.
-I walked into that hospital fully expecting the worst but ready to be okay with it.
+And slowly I began to see peace.
+And – more than that – realize that peace was what I’d been seeing all along.
+I’d walked into that hospital fully expecting the worst but ready to be okay with it.
 This is going to suck, Jesus, and we both know it, but let’s get it done.
 And at first – for a quick couple of minutes – it did suck.
 All the doors were locked.
 But then this guy – who knows what he was doing sitting in a dark car with his window open – directed me to the one door that was open.
 The don’t-mess-with-me security officer at the front desk?
 Asked about the weather before directing me upstairs.
-The nurse who was going to demand I leave because “visiting hours” were over?
+The nurse who I thought was going to demand I leave because “visiting hours” were over?
 She brought me a pillow and a blanket.

 Every turn – whatever happened – the worst turned out to be okay.
 No, it was better than okay.
-Not earth-shattering.
-But it was fine.
 And then, at some point during my Lesson 34 mumbles, maybe around the time the sun was starting to rise, it hit me.
 Things were okay because I was okay.
 That willingness at the beginning meant I was bringing my will into alignment with God’s will.
-And even though that didn’t pacify the ego – hence the ongoing fear etc. – it certainly did open something deeper, something beyond the ego’s reach.
+And even though that didn’t pacify the ego – hence the ongoing fear – it did open something deeper, something beyond the ego’s reach.
 I experienced love and safety at each turn because I am love and safety.
 No me as in Sean, you understand.
 Me as in you and me.
-And you and me as in God.
+And you and me as in God, as Love itself.

 This was a sort of peaceful recognition.
 I was exhausted – sleep-deprived – strung out on bad coffee – worried about how the rest of the day was going to pan out.
 No light shows.
 No dulcet voices.
 Just a sweet warm sense of peace.
 I’m okay.
 It’s okay.
-When I’m willing to act as if I’m not an ego – when I’m willing to be a miracle worker even though I totally doubt the wisdom of the assignment – I’m joined.
+When we are willing to act as if we are not ego – when we are willing to be miracle workers even though we doubt the assignment – we are unified and in union we are pacified.
 Maybe it’s Jesus.
 Maybe it’s the Holy Spirit.
-And maybe there is really nothing out there but Love.